dsplay/template-boilerplate-javascript/README.md

 ## More

-The see more about DSPLAY - HTML Template, visit: https://developers.dsplay.tv/docs/html-templates
+The see more about DSPLAY HTML Templates, visit: https://developers.dsplay.tv/docs/html-templates